 Skip to content

-The new Potential Seeker in use: Analysis of the usage reserves of more than 150 properties.
+Potential Seeker in action: Analyzing usage reserves of over 150 properties

-The increasing scarcity of available building land in Switzerland is a problem that institutional investors and developers know all too well.
-What could be more obvious than to utilize a portfolio’s existing potential?
-With this in mind, a long-standing client commissioned Wüest Partner to identify the earnings potential and value reserves in its real estate portfolio.
+The increasing scarcity of available building land in Switzerland is a challenge that institutional investors and developers know all too well.
+This makes it all the more important to maximize the potential of a portfolio’s existing properties.
+With this goal in mind, a long-standing client commissioned Wüest Partner to identify earnings potential and value reserves within its real estate portfolio.

-The main focus of this assignment was the analysis of usage reserves within the scope of possibilities offered by building law, as well as the identification of potential utilization through demolition and new construction.
-As such, the selected properties were individually checked for usage reserves by means of an automated process.
+The focus of this assignment was to analyze usage reserves within the framework of applicable building regulations, as well as to identify potential utilization through demolition and new construction.
+As such, the selected properties were examined individually in an automated process to assess their usage reserves.

 Potential Seeker

-For this purpose, Potential Seeker combines Wüest Partner’s internal data and models with publicly available external sources.
-These include the latest building regulations of cantons and municipalities, the building and zoning codes of each, as well as cadastral survey and topographic data.
-Information on bodies of water, slopes, building footprints and building lines also feed into the analysis.
-Potentials are then automatically calculated as the difference between the actual available area and the maximum possible area, according to zoning laws.
+To achieve this, Potential Seeker combines Wüest Partner’s proprietary data and models with publicly available external sources.
+These include the latest cantonal and municipal building regulations and zoning codes, as well as cadastral survey and topographic data.
+Information on bodies of water, slope gradients, building footprints, and building lines also factor into the analysis.
+Potentials are then automatically calculated as the difference between the actual available area and the maximum possible area permitted by zoning laws.

 Results

-Within the scope of this assignment, Wüest Partner conducted a systematic analysis of more than 150 of the client’s properties using the Potential Seeker.
-From there, the properties with the largest value reserves were identified and the project concluded with interpretations of the results as well as recommendations for those responsible for the project.
-The following results are particularly deserving of attention:
+As part of the assignment, Wüest Partner conducted a systematic analysis of over 150 of the client’s properties using Potential Seeker.
+From there, the properties with the largest value reserves were identified, and the project concluded with interpretations of the results as well as recommendations for the project managers.
+The following results are particularly worth highlighting:

-• Every fourth property in the portfolio had a net value reserve that could be realized by means of an extension or a replacement building.
+• Every fourth property in the portfolio had a net value reserve that could be realized through an extension or a replacement building.

-• If the ten projects identified with the largest value reserves were implemented, the portfolio could generate an additional change in value yield of around 3 percent.
+• Implementing the ten projects with the largest value reserves could generate an additional change in value yield of around 3 percent for the portfolio.

 Contact our experts to learn more